 student to make his or her own decision.

 If this person needs help immediately, you may need to call the Counseling & Testing Center to help schedule an appointment.
 When you call the Counseling & Testing Center on behalf of a student, identify yourself and explain to the receptionist that you are helping a student make an appointment; then allow the student to speak to the receptionist to arrange an appointment time.

 Client confidentiality does not allow us to provide you with information about a student whom you have referred to us; but it is almost always appropriate for you to check back with the person, to see whether he or she has followed through on your recommendation.
 This communicates your continued interest and concern.

-Please remember that if you are concerned about a student and you are not sure how to proceed, email the Counseling & Testing Center or call, (608)785-8073, and talk with a counselor who will help you determine an appropriate course of action.
+Please remember that if you are concerned about a student and you are not sure how to proceed, call 608.785.8073 and talk with a counselor who will help you determine an appropriate course of action.